eswarsaikiran15/Data_analyst_daily_practice/My_Sql/My-Sql_Notes.md

 - `EXPLAIN` shows whether your query uses an index
 - `type: ALL` in EXPLAIN = **full table scan** = add an index!
 - **Don't over-index** — every index costs on writes

+### 🎯 Interview Q&A

+> **Q: What is an index and how does it work internally?**
+> **A:** An **index** is a separate data structure (B-Tree by default in MySQL/InnoDB) that maintains a sorted copy of one or more column values along with pointers to the corresponding rows.
+When a query has `WHERE last_name = 'Smith'`, instead of scanning every row (O(n)), MySQL traverses the B-Tree in O(log n) time to find the matching entries, then follows the row pointers.
+The trade-off: indexes consume disk space and must be updated on every INSERT/UPDATE/DELETE, slowing write operations.
+A table with too many indexes can have slower writes than no-index reads.

+> **Q: What is the difference between a clustered index and a non-clustered index?**
+> **A:** In InnoDB, the **clustered index** (also called the primary index) determines the **physical order of rows on disk** — the actual table data IS the clustered index B-Tree.
+There is exactly one clustered index per table, and it's always the primary key (or a hidden generated key if no PK is defined).
+A **non-clustered index** (secondary index) stores the indexed columns plus the primary key value as a pointer.
+Looking up a row via a secondary index requires two lookups: find the PK in the secondary index, then look up the actual row in the clustered index (a "bookmark lookup").
+MyISAM tables only have non-clustered indexes.

+> **Q: What is a covering index?**
+> **A:** A **covering index** is an index that contains all the columns needed to satisfy a query — so MySQL can answer the query entirely from the index without reading the actual table rows.
+Example: `CREATE INDEX idx_name_salary ON employees(dept_id, salary)` covers `SELECT salary FROM employees WHERE dept_id = 2` — both the filter column and the returned column are in the index.
+EXPLAIN shows `"Using index"` in the Extra column when a covering index is used.
+This is a significant optimization since reading from the index (smaller, sorted) is much faster than reading from the table.

+> **Q: What is the leftmost prefix rule for composite indexes?**
+> **A:** For a composite index `(a, b, c)`, MySQL can use the index for queries that filter on `a`, `a AND b`, or `a AND b AND c` — always starting from the leftmost column.
+It **cannot** use the index for queries on `b` alone, `c` alone, or `b AND c` (skipping `a`).
+This is because the B-Tree is sorted first by `a`, then by `b` within each `a` value, etc. The order of columns in a composite index matters enormously — put the most selective column (or the equality-filter column) first, range-filter columns last.

 ---